Fast Rerandomization via the BRAIN: Simulation Studies and Real Applications

+We consider three sample sizes, $n \in \{30,100,500\}$.
+The size of the treatment group and the control group are set as equal.

-\cite{morgan2012rerandomization} proved that the asymptotic acceptance probability of the assignment is $p_a = P(\chi_p^2<a)$ and \cite{li2018asymptotic} recommended that $p_a = 10^{-3}$. \cite{wang2022diminishing} considered settings where $p_a$ and $p$ are allowed to grow with $n$ rather than fixed.
-Motivated by these works, we considered two thresholds of the Mahalanobis distance, $p_a \in \{10^{-3}, 10^{-4}\}$, and two regimes for the number of covariates, $p=2$ and $p=n/2$.
+\cite{morgan2012rerandomization} proved that the asymptotic acceptance probability of the assignment is $p_a = P(\chi_p^2 \le a)$ and \cite{li2018asymptotic} recommended setting $a$ such that $p_a = 10^{-3}$. \cite{wang2022diminishing} considered settings where $p_a$ and $p$ are allowed to grow with $n$ rather than fixed.
+Motivated by these works, we consider two acceptance probabilities, $p_a \in \{10^{-3}, 10^{-4}\}$, and calculate the threshold $a$ by solving $p_a = P(\chi_p^2 \le a)$.
+We consider two regimes for the number of covariates, $p=2$ and $p=n/2$.

 We perform Fisher randomization tests with a significance level $\alpha = 0.1$ and construct randomization-based confidence intervals with a nominal coverage rate of 90\%.
-The exact formulas of Fisher randomization test p-values and randomization-based confidence intervals are provided in the Supplement.
-We use the default tuning parameter of PSRR, as \cite{zhu2022pair} pointed out that different tuning parameters lead to similar performance.
-For each method, we examine the absolute bias and standard deviation of the difference-in-means estimator, the size and power of the Fisher randomization test, the coverage and length of confidence intervals, and the average run time to sample $10^3$ acceptable assignments.
-We also use the randomness metric in \cite{zhu2022pair} to measure the randomness of different methods in the Supplement.
+For each method, we examine the absolute bias and standard deviation of the difference-in-means estimator, the size and power of the Fisher randomization test, the coverage and length of confidence intervals, and the average run time to sample 1000 acceptable assignments.
+We also use the randomness metric in \cite{zhu2022pair} to measure the randomness of different methods.
+Recall that we need 1000 i.i.d. assignments to conduct randomization-based inference.
+If a method is almost deterministic or lacks randomness, its statistical inference performance can be impaired.

+Table \ref{tab:simple} shows the statistical and computational performances of BRAIN and the other methods in two typical settings: a low-dimensional setting with $(n,p,p_a)=(30,2,10^{-3})$ and a high-dimensional setting with $(n,p,p_a)=(500,250,10^{-4})$.
+ARSRR is omitted from the high-dimensional setting since it is too slow to be a realistic option in this setting.
+The complete results (including ARSRR in moderately challenging settings) are provided in the Appendix \ref{app:results}.
+From the results, we can see that BRAIN is significantly faster than ARSRR and PSRR in all settings.
+BRAIN merely requires seconds to generate 1000 acceptable assignments, even in cases where ARSRR or PSRR requires an hour.
+In addition, the computation time of BRAIN does not scale with the sample size $n$, covariate size $p$, or the threshold $p_a$ significantly as the other methods, making it an ideal algorithm to use, especially in high-dimensional settings.